-At the current time, we are still planning to host Orientation Part II & Welcome Week on campus the week before classes start.
+At the current time, we are still planning to host a Welcome Weekend on campus the weekend before classes start.
 However, this is subject to change based on statewide directives in place at the time.
 We will communicate updates as we know them.

 Yes, ALL students will need complete the online orientation program.
-Additionally, we will have sessions throughout the summer dedicated to resources available for commuter students and students will have the opportunity to meet other commuters.
-Your student will also be meeting their Orientation Leader or Transfer Liaison who will provide support for them throughout the academic year.
+Additionally, we will have sessions throughout the winter dedicated to resources available for commuter students and students will have the opportunity to meet other commuters.
+Your student will also be meeting their Orientation Leader or Transfer Liaison who will provide support for them throughout the spring semester.

 Yes!
 First-year students will be assigned an Orientation Leader/Peer Mentor and transfer students will have access to a Transfer Liaison.
-Throughout the summer, OL’s & TL’s will be hosting virtual gatherings and meet ups for their students.
+Throughout December & January, OL’s & TL’s will be hosting virtual gatherings and meet ups for their students.
 Additionally, there will be a calendar of online meet-ups hosted by different departments on campus where students may have the opportunity to meet other students with common interests.

 Your student will be receiving information directly from the EOP program throughout the summer and will be attending an orientation just for EOP students, in addition to completing the mandatory online orientation.

 After your student completes all the components of the mandatory online orientation, they will be able to begin the advising and course registration process.
 We anticipate course registration in July for transfer students and August for first-year students.

 Yes.
 Depending on their major and whether they a first-year or transfer, your student will work with either an advisor from their department or from the Office of Academic Advising.

 The Honor’s Department website has information and an application available on their website.